 Catholic funerals in Australia: rites, customs and what to expect

 Catholicism is the largest single denomination in Australia, with roughly 20% of the population identifying as Catholic in the 2021 Census.
-Catholic funerals follow a structure that has remained largely consistent for centuries, though the Church has adapted several practices over the past 60 years, most notably its position on cremation.
+Catholic funerals follow a structure that has remained largely consistent for centuries, though the Church has adapted several practices over the past 60 years, especially its position on cremation.

 The three stages of a Catholic funeral